RED-collabs/enable/README.md

 if u skip step 4: type " sudo bash sno " to run
 step 5: to run the script type " sudo sno " may ask for usr pass

+if not working may need to run this
+sudo chown root:root /usr/local/bin/sno

 sudo sno [services] [status]
 service eg:ssh
 status: